 Further, an airline is considered insolvent if the following measures, lawsuits or other proceedings in connection with the airline have been made:

-You are entitled to cancel your purchased product, within 14 days from the date of purchase, provided that your check-in date must be at least 14 days away.
+You are entitled to cancel your purchased product, within 14 days from the date of purchase, provided that your departure date must be at least 14 days away.
 In case of cancellation, the refund process usually takes up to 15 working days following the cancellation date.
 Due to bank procedures, any corresponding amount may take 7-10 additional days before appearing on your bank statement.